aws/aws-sdk-pandas/docs/source/install.rst

 and on several platforms (AWS Lambda, AWS Glue Python Shell, EMR, EC2, on-premises, Amazon SageMaker, local, etc).

-Some good practices for most of the methods bellow are:
+Some good practices for most of the methods below are:

   - Use new and individual Virtual Environments for each project (`venv <https://docs.python.org/3/library/venv.html>`_).
   - On Notebooks, always restart your kernel after installations.